SCCM Orchestration Group Setup Step-by-Step Guide for Server Patching

 Author

 Anoop C Nair is Microsoft MVP!
 He is a Device Management Admin with more than 20 years of experience (calculation done in 2021) in IT.
-He is Blogger, Speaker, and Local User Group HTMD Community leader.
+He is a Blogger, Speaker, and Local User Group HTMD Community leader.
 His main focus is on Device Management technologies like SCCM 2012, Current Branch, and Intune.
-He writes about ConfigMgr, Windows 11, Windows 10, Azure AD, Microsoft Intune, Windows 365, AVD, etc.
+He writes about ConfigMgr, Windows 11, Windows 10, Azure AD, Microsoft Intune, Windows 365, AVD, etc

-5 thoughts on “SCCM Orchestration Group Setup Step by Step Guide for Server Patching”
+5 thoughts on “SCCM Orchestration Group Setup Step-by-Step Guide for Server Patching”

 1. Did they totally remove the node drain and node resume script functionality in Orchestration Groups?
 I need this to be able to patch SQL clusters effectively…since a pre/post only run at the start and end of the orch group as a whole.
 This results in 1 failover happening and 1 node patching…then it just sits since it doesn’t run the failover scripts PER node….like it used to with server groups.